phucvu-nyu/bst236/docs/chapter_workflow/GitHub.md

 - A place where you upload your projects so other people can see and use your codes.

-# Register a GitHub account

-You can register an account [here](https://github.com/signup)

 # GitHub repositories